Before we visit today's author, I want to announce that the winner of the signed copy of Princess Ever After, by Rachel Hauck, is:

-Thanks, Connie, for visiting with us and telling us about your novel.
-Readers, Connie has offered to give a signed copy of her book to the winner of our drawing on Monday, December 16.
-To enter, leave a comment below in answer to Connie's question, above.
+Thanks, Susan, for visiting with us and telling us about your novel.
+Readers, Susan has offered to give a signed copy of her book to the winner of our drawing on Monday, March 17.
+To enter, leave a comment below in answer to Susan's question, above.
 "Please enter me" won't get you entered.
 Leave your email address, in case you win, like so: trish[at]trishperry[dot]com.

-Be sure to check out my interview with Cynthia Hickey, below.
+Be sure to check out my interview with Elizabeth Maddrey, below.
 Leave an appropriate comment at the bottom of the post to enter the drawing for a signed copy of the book.